Scottish clan chief

 The Scottish Gaelic word clann means children.
 In early times, and possibly even today, Scottish clan members believed themselves to descend from a common ancestor, the founder of the clan, after whom the clan is named.
 The clan chief (ceannard cinnidh) is the representative of this founder, and represents the clan.
 In the Scottish clan system, a chief is greater than a chieftain (ceann-cinnidh), a designation applied to heads of branches of a clan.
 Scottish clans that no longer have a clan chief are referred to as armigerous clans.

 Functions of the clan chief

 Historically the principal function of the chief was to lead the clan in battle on land and sea.
 The chief and the chieftain were at one time in the Scottish Highlands influential political characters, who wielded a large and often arbitrary authority.
 However, none of this authority now remains.
 Highland chiefship or chieftainship in the modern sense is no more than a high social dignity.
 The existence of chiefship and chieftainship has been recognized by Scottish law; however, the disarming of the Highland clans after the 1745 Jacobite rising effectively eliminated clanship from ordinary civil or statutory law.
-Most notable was the Heritable Jurisdictions (Scotland) Act, of 1746 that abolished traditional rights of jurisdiction afforded to Scottish clan chiefs.
+Most notable was the Heritable Jurisdictions (Scotland) Act 1746 (20 Geo.
+2. c.
+43) that abolished traditional rights of jurisdiction afforded to Scottish clan chiefs.